Keamo0713/Keamo0713/README.md

-Hello there, I'm Keamogetsoe Kgomotso Nicole Sele 👋 Transforming challenges into code, one commit at a time.
+Hello, World!
+Keamogetsoe Kgomotso Nicole Sele 👋

+A resilient developer specializing in AI and full-stack solutions.
 🚀 About Me
 My journey into software development has been anything but linear, shaped by resilience and an unyielding drive to find my true passion.
 After a pivotal detour from law, I discovered my calling in code and UX/UI.
 While unforeseen challenges forced a pause, my entrepreneurial spirit led me to ventures in real estate and event coordination, where I honed invaluable skills in project management, negotiation, and communication.